rojiani/drone-delivery-challenge/README.md

         * If order is placed at 21:00 on 1/1, and is scheduled to be delivered at 09:00 on 1/2, the total delivery time (in hours) is 4:
             * 1 hour on 1/1 (21:00-22:00), and 3 hours on 1/2 (06:00-09:00)

 **Assumption 6 - Input File.**
 5A.
-TODO Doesn't exceed 2GB (`readLines`).
-TODO consider `useLines` 5B.
-UTF-8
+Doesn't exceed 2GB
+5B.
+Is UTF-8 format

+TODO: Other Assumptions:
+* Algorithm will always schedule to maximize NPS (not some other metric)
+* Drone can only carry 1 package, & any single order can be fit completely in package.
+    * Note that this isn't realistic.
+However, perhaps the input (the orders) are not all orders placed, but the subset of orders whose delivery can be fulfilled by drone - i.e., a separate service is used to produce this list of orders.
-TODO - Assume that drone can move in any direction at same rate of 1 block / min
+* Assume that drone can move in any direction at same rate of 1 block / min
     * Prompt only gives speed for horizontal & vertical, but no reason to think that the drone's movement is restricted.
     * 1 block = 1 grid unit

-TODO - Assume that drone is constantly in motion at same speed.
+* Assume that drone is constantly in motion at same speed.
     * For simplicity, ignore the following:
         * acceleration from static to max velocity.
         * time to ascend/descend in altitude to make delivery
         * time to pick up next package
     * These are not necessarily negligible for a realistic model.

 ### Design Decisions/Notes ###